 You should understand that offering free lunches or small gifts to your employees has its limits.
 These perks alone won’t significantly improve employee satisfaction.

-If all you do is hand out free bagels on Fridays, for example, or your employees will quickly stop feeling the benefit of the freebie.
-The reason for this?
-There’s no why to the freebie.
+For example, if all you do is hand out free bagels on Fridays, your employees will quickly stop feeling the benefit of such freebies.
+The issue arises because these freebies are given without a specific purpose or rationale.
 Everyone gets it, everyone is equally rewarded, and no one is excluded.
 This is great for building a sense of teamwork, but less helpful for reminding the best and brightest of why they came to work with you in the first place.

 Before you buy the next goofy toy to decorate someone’s desk for the upcoming holiday, think about what makes perks really work in the office.

 The perks that people respond to are deeply individual.
 Not every employee will be motivated by the same rewards, such as face time with the boss.
 Some people would find that deeply intimidating; their perfect perk would be an understanding and flexible schedule that meets their needs, so long as the work gets done.